NOAA-EMC/containers/README.md

-# emc-containers
+# Containers
-Container recipes for EMC applications
+Container recipes for applications